EarthScope/ispaq/README.md

 redirect to the USGS event service at https://earthquake.usgs.gov.

 * `resp_dir:` should be unspecified or absent if local response files are not used.
 The default behavior is to retrieve response information from the EarthScope web service [Evalresp](https://service.earthscope.org/irisws/evalresp/1/).
+If the Earthscope PH5 service (IRISPH5) is the source for the `station_url`, then it will default to the [ph5 Evalresp] (https://service.earthscope.org/ph5ws/evalresp/1/) instead.
 To use local instrument responses instead of [Evalresp](https://service.earthscope.org/irisws/evalresp/1/), this parameter should indicate a path to a directory containing response files in [RESP](https://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
 Local response files are expected to be